zinobg/plugin.video.neterra.r1/README.md

 # NETERRA R1
 Video plugin for https://neterra.tv/.
-Free account is required.
+It requires an account and monthly fee to be able to watch TV Programs.

 Readme for Kodi NETERRA R1 plugin created zinobg [at] gmail.com